ProjectLFyre/Yet/README.md

 carefully.

 For feature branches, it uses "`rebase` + `merge --no--ff`" (option 3).
-It also uses the `develop`/`master` split.
-(Main development is on `develop`, and `master` just points to the lastest tagged release to make it easy for users to get the latest release.)
+It also uses a `master`/`release` split.
+(Main development is on `master`, and `release` just points to the latest tagged release to make it easy for users to get the latest release.)

 Yet includes scripts and a `.gitconfig` that helps manage the workflow.
 New contributors should familiarize themselves with them.